d-a-n-o-h/OnceHumanUtilityBot/README.md

   - Set the text channel that the alert will be sent.

   - [OPTIONAL] Include a role to be mentioned in the alerts.
+Leave blank for no role mention (default behavior).

 `/next`: